shriprem/FWDataViz/docs/fold_structs_editor.md

  :book: Related: [Definitions (_INI File_)](https://github.com/shriprem/FWDataViz/blob/master/docs/foldable_record_blocks.md#Definitions-INI-File) - `FoldLevelAuto`

 This option specifies if the plugin should automatically do a full file scan and apply the specified folding structure for the matching File Type after a file loads in the Notepad++ editor.
 Recommend unchecking this option for File Types with likely large data files, when this process can take a long time.

-> :information_desk_person: When either of the fields in the _Fold Structures_ section is modified, the _New_ button in this section will be replaced by the _Reset_ button.
-When the changes are accepted, the _New_ button will be restored back in place of the _Reset_ button.

 ## Fold Structures » Fold Blocks